 But right as I was starting to feel comfortable in our new beach town, transitioning from the school year to summer was difficult for me.
-On one hand, I was excited to be able to spend a lot of quality time with Penelope; on the other, I was highly annoyed that my schedule was changing and I wasn’t getting as much alone time or work time as I need/want.
+On one hand, I was excited to be able to spend a lot of quality time with my daughter; on the other, I was highly annoyed that my schedule was changing and I wasn’t getting as much alone time or work time as I need/want.

-And just about the time that I had fully settled in and transitioned to our summer schedule of Mama and Penelope camp (check out my Instagram feed to see all the cool activities and play dates I set up every day), it was time to transition out of summer and get ready for school schedule!
+And just about the time that I had fully settled in and transitioned to our summer schedule of Mama and Daughter camp (check out my Instagram feed to see all the cool activities and play dates I set up every day), it was time to transition out of summer and get ready for school schedule!

 It reminds me of that saying, the only constant is change.

 Being comfortable with change, with transitions, and with things being out of my control will be a lifelong lesson for me.
 I’m sure.
 A lot of sexual trauma survivors have similar issues, so at the very least I know I am not alone.
 Things that helped me with this summer transition and to give up control, was to up my daily self care.
 If my body is relaxed, it doesn’t send messages to my brain to be on high alert and stressed out about any possible danger lurking from the change (your old brain/mind is always on the hunt for danger to keep you safe).
 I did more at-home yoga, stretching and trauma release exercises than I normally do to release the stress from my body.
 Tapping is a great tool too, you can literally just tap the middle of your forehead and say “I am safe” so your new brain comes online and overrides the old brain.